CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Restoration
 The mending of injuries and treatment of diseases.
+TODO

 ### Alteration
 The alteration of physical things, to change their shape and purpose.
+TODO

 ### Illusion
 Creation of non-physical influences on the senses.
+TODO

+### Soul-Binding
+TODO

 ### Counter-Magic
 The redirection and dissolution of magic flow.

+## Magic Things

+### Abyssalite
+Abyssalite is a hard and brittle mineral, that has the ability to *amplify the flow of magic*.
+It can only be acquired from the depths of the earth and is fairly rare.

+Its surface is unnaturally smooth and covered in a fine, iridescent shine.
+Underneath the smooth surface, one searches for depth and color in vain.
+It is as though the void itself was being contained by that iridescent shell.

+Abyssalite is a hard and brittle mineral, prone to shattering if too much force is applied.
+This makes it difficult to shape.

+### Amberite
+As magic is amplified by [Abyssalite](#abyssalite), its antithesis is called **Amberite**, a metal which dulls the effects of magic and slows any magic flow nearby it.
+The material is also known to affect magic creatures and can cause great pain in magic-users.

+Weapons made from Amberite are quite popular with witch and monster hunters alike, although fairly hard to come by, due to the difficulty in amber-iron processing.

+Amberite is a crystalline material, that can be molten down and shaped, like iron.
+It glows weakly, in the fiery orange of the name-sharing amber stone.
+Near the edges, the glow fades to a dull reflection, like cooling molten glass.

+It only occurs naturally in a few select places in the world, where the ground offers the right conditions.
+Amberite grows over time, in the right environment.
+It can take several decades for a finger-sized crystal to grow to the size of an adult man's forearm.
+Attempts to cultivate it have mostly failed, as Amberite farmers have so far been unable to understand and reproduce the right conditions for it to thrive.
+Due to the slow rate at which it grows, an Amberite farmer may not realize the lack of growth until well into a decade later.

+Prolonged exposure to Amberite causes severe ill-effects with nausea and migranes being common symptoms.

+### Ambersteel
+Amberite can be processed into Ambersteel, which makes it a usable metal.
+The raw material heats slowly and must be heated over the course of several days and nights, without interruption.
+When it finally reaches the right temperature, it will glow white, with a purple sheen.
+At that point, it can be hammered into shape.
+Constant re-heating ensures it stays at the right temperature and a final quenching in vegetable oil ensures it retains its flexibility.

+If processed outside the optimal temperature, the material quickly grows brittle and will shatter if any stress is put on it.

+Due to the length of the process and the difficulty in keeping the right temperature, smiths capable of working amber-iron are rare.

+### Runes
+Shards of [Abyssalite](#abyssalite) can have runes carved into them, which allow magic to flow through the runes, as opposed to the magic-user.
+This renders runes extremely powerful artifacts, as they can allow for near limitless magic-use.

+To activate such a rune, is a difficult skill to learn, however.
+Even if no innate magical ability is required, an understanding of the flow of magic is.
+The rune must be touched in the right spots, at the right intervals, to activate successfully.
+Mistakes in this procedure can have disastrous results.

+What's more, it takes great skill to carve the right runes, as each rune's shape and complexity depends in part on the size and shape of the [Abyssalite](abyssalite) shard.
+The only way to get it right, is to *feel* the way the rune must be shaped.
+Alternatively, the shard can be adjusted to be of equivalent size and shape, but this requires considerable effort, as [Abyssalite](abyssalite) is a tough material, prone to shattering if too much force is applied, yet resistant to the common techniques of metallurgy.

+If certain runes are carved into the stones, the magic flow can even be guided in a way that allows the otherwise magically incapable of casting magic.